mballard29/this-sounds-like/README.md

 - [x] Change color of color theme selector to something other than blue
 - [x] Utilize Genius's list of alternate album covers to also display on track detail pages
   - data not available in page source, is dynamically loaded (not easily scraped)
-- [ ] Host on a publicly available site
+- [ ] Host on a publicly available site OR
+- [ ] Create desktop application version
 - [ ] Create links at the bottom of each track card to visit the actual Genius page, or scrape lyrical content for easy access
+- [ ] Color elements of screen based on colors of album
+- [ ] Create flush db button for first page (index)
 - [ ] Make detail pages 2 lanes wide, and reserve the third for annotations (would require building out an annotation functionality, refactoring the db schema)
 - [ ] Does an album page have a "release date" for albums (versus sporadic release dates listed in credits on each track)?
   - would have to refactor db